BetMGM March Madness Promo Code: TCU vs. Arizona State - March 17

 The over/under, or total, is much simpler.
 You just pick whether the combined score of both teams in this game will be above or below 142.5 when all is said and done.
 Bet $10 on the over, with odds of -105, and you'll get $20 back if you're right!

-There are lots of other ways to bet, too.
-You can wager on game props (will Arizona State win the race to 10 points?), parlays (combining picks from different games to multiply your potential winnings), and more.
-For more details on the many ways you can bet, check out the BetMGM app and website.
+Plus, there are lots of other ways to bet, such as player props (will the final combined score be odd or even?), parlays (combining picks from multiple games to multiply your winnings), and more.
+For more details on the many ways you can play, check out the BetMGM website and app.

 Get a special bonus if you sign up for BetMGM Sportsbook using our link.

-Please gamble responsibly.
-If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.
+Please gamble responsibly!
+Contact 1-800-GAMBLER if you or someone you know has developed a gambling problem or addiction.

 Not all offers available in all areas and are subject to change.
 See the BetMGM website or app for full details, terms, and conditions.
 You must be 21+ to bet.